abecms/abecms/README.md

 ```$ npm install -g abecms ```

 ## Usage
-1. Create a new website `abe create my-website`
+1. `abe create my-website` : Create a new website
 2. `cd my-website`
-3. `abe serve -i`
+3. `abe serve -i` : launch your website (by default on port 3000)

-4. Enjoy! (and see the documentation below for details)
+See the documentation below for details

 # Complete documentation